Kenny7Zhang/brain/README.md

        [0, 0, 0, ..., 0, 0, 0],
        [0, 0, 0, ..., 0, 0, 0]], dtype=int16)
 ```
-It is a image like:
+It is an image like:

 <img src="images/1.jpeg" width="200" height="200">